holly-kassel/docs/content/billing/using-the-new-billing-platform/estimating-spending.md

 shortTitle: Estimate spending
 ---

+> [!NOTE]
+> If you are using GitHub’s enhanced billing platform, we will be updating our usage ingestion
+> from minute to hourly beginning April 4, 2025.

 The new billing platform provides a high-level view of your spending trends based on the usage across products.
 You can use this information to estimate your spending and make informed decisions about your budget.

 {% ifversion fpt %}